 Updates have been scarce, so let me first apologize.
-By way of explanation, we adopted a new puppy from the Euclid Animal Shelter where my son volunteers.
+By way of explanation, we adopted a new puppy from the Euclid Animal Shelter where my son volunteers and get animals esa letters in Las Vegas.
 This new puppy, Ziggy, has eaten up much of my free time…as well as my shoe, my belt, my coat sleeve, and many other things lying around since the last time we puppy-proofed our house.

 I posted early last month about the things I want to get done this year.
 While the genealogy goals/New Year’s resolutions, were a trend sweeping across genealogy blogs, I hope that by posting monthly updates I can track my progress.
 I will see on a regular basis where I am doing well, and where I might be falling flat.
 Without further adieu on with the review:

 1. Attend at least 2 seminars in addition to the OGS Annual conference

 I registered for the OGS seminar and regularly check for additional courses/seminars.
 None of interest yet.

 2. Become active in 2 indexing projects, including one Familysearch project